-4. Restricted Assets
+5. Restricted Assets

-Restricted assets for Greenwood Utilities consist of the following categories:
+Restricted assets for Greenwood Utilities' board designations consist of the following categories:

 - The "customer deposits" account is used to segregate refundable customer deposits collected and held in trust until refunded or applied to the customer's account. - The "unemployment compensation allowance" account is used to report resources set aside, as required by Mississippi Department of Employment Security, to meet unemployment compensation claims relating to the period as a reimbursable employer. - The "capital improvement reserve" account is used to report resources set aside to replace units of property that have exceeded their useful life and for capital improvements to the system to meet growth. - The "rate stabilization reserve" account is used to report resources set aside to allow gradual increases in rates rather than sharp increases.
-A sharp increase may be caused by unforeseen higher purchased power cost or a rapid increase in fuel cost. - The "disaster and emergency reserve" account is used to report resources set aside to provide emergency repairs or replacements of capital assets damaged or destroyed by catastrophic acts or other disasters. - The "litigation contingent reserve" account is used to assist in the funding of all litigation. - The "capacity purchase reserve" account is used to assist in the funding of any future purchase of capacity or installation of generating facilities. - The "Wright Station capacity reserve" is used to report resources for generation repowering or other generation improvements. - The "Wright Station capital reserve" will be used for the refurbishing of Wright Station for generation purposes. - The "group medical claims payable" account is used to finance medical claims under the utilities self-insurance medical plan.
+A sharp increase may be caused by unforeseen higher purchased power cost or a rapid increase in fuel cost. - The "disaster and emergency reserve" account is used to report resources set aside to provide emergency repairs or replacements of capital assets damaged or destroyed by catastrophic acts or other disasters. - The "litigation contingent reserve" account is used to assist in the funding of all litigation. - The "generation decommissioning reserve" is available to be used for the decommissioning of the generation plant.
+These funds were historically reserved for the purchase of additional capacity, generation related capital projects or decommissioning in three separate reserve funds.
+With the retirement of Greenwood Utilities' electric generation plant in 2018, all funds were combined for future decommissioning costs. - The "group medical claims payable" account is used to finance medical claims under the Greenwood Utilities' self-insurance medical plan.

-Sewage Enterprise restricted assets consist of a revenue fund and a debt service fund.
+Sewage Enterprise restricted assets consist of a sewer revenue fund to hold sewer revenues until needed for operations and/or debt service and a debt service fund to accumulate funds to service the Sewage Enterprise debt.